Sumeshgajmer/AI-Intro/README.md

-### Brief history of AI
+### 4.Brief history of AI

-– 1943: Warren Mc Culloch and Walter Pitts: a model of artificial boolean neurons to perform computations.
+- 1943: Warren Mc Culloch and Walter Pitts: a model of artificial boolean neurons to perform computations.
-– First steps toward connectionist computation and learning (Hebbian learning).
+- First steps toward connectionist computation and learning (Hebbian learning).
-– Marvin Minsky and Dann Edmonds (1951) constructed the first neural network computer – 1950: Alan Turing’s “Computing Machinery and Intelligence” – First complete vision of AI.
+- Marvin Minsky and Dann Edmonds (1951) constructed the first neural network computer
+- 1950: Alan Turing’s “Computing Machinery and Intelligence”
+- First complete vision of AI.

 #### The birth of AI (1956):
 - Dartmouth Workshop bringing together top minds on automata theory, neural nets andthe study of intelligence.
-  – Allen Newell and Herbert Simon: The logic theorist (first nonnumeric thinkingprogram used for theorem proving) – For the next 20 years the field was dominated by these participants.
+  - Allen Newell and Herbert Simon: The logic theorist (first nonnumeric thinkingprogram used for theorem proving)
+  - For the next 20 years the field was dominated by these participants.

 #### Great expectations (1952-1969):
-– Newell and Simon introduced the General Problem Solver.
+- Newell and Simon introduced the General Problem Solver.
-  – Imitation of human problem-solving
+  - Imitation of human problem-solving
-– Arthur Samuel (1952-) investigated game playing (checkers ) with great success.
+- Arthur Samuel (1952-) investigated game playing (checkers ) with great success.
-– John McCarthy(1958-) :
+- John McCarthy(1958-) :
-  – Inventor of Lisp (second-oldest high-level language) – Logic oriented, Advice Taker (separation between knowledge and reasoning) – Marvin Minsky (1958 -)
+  - Inventor of Lisp (second-oldest high-level language)
+  - Logic oriented, Advice Taker (separation between knowledge and reasoning)
+- Marvin Minsky (1958 -)

-– Introduction of microworlds that appear to require intelligence to solve: e.g. blocks-world.
+- Introduction of microworlds that appear to require intelligence to solve: e.g. blocks-world.

-– Anti-logic orientation, society of the mind.
+- Anti-logic orientation, society of the mind.

 #### Collapse in AI research (1966 - 1973):
-– Progress was slower than expected.
+- Progress was slower than expected.
-  – Unrealistic predictions.
+  - Unrealistic predictions.
-– Some systems lacked scalability.
+- Some systems lacked scalability.
-  – Combinatorial explosion in search.
+  - Combinatorial explosion in search.
-– Fundamental limitations on techniques and representations.
+- Fundamental limitations on techniques and representations.
-  – Minsky and Papert (1969) Perceptrons.
+  - Minsky and Papert (1969) Perceptrons.

 #### AI revival through knowledge-based systems (1969-1970):
-– General-purpose vs. domain specific
+- General-purpose vs. domain specific
   - E.g. the DENDRAL project (Buchanan et al. 1969)
     First successful knowledge intensive system.

-– Expert systems
+- Expert systems
   - MYCIN to diagnose blood infections (Feigenbaum et al.)
     - Introduction of uncertainty in reasoning.